The Last Hour (2017 film)

-The Last Hour (Spanish: La hora final) is a 2017 Peruvian crime drama thriller film written and directed by Eduardo Mendoza de Echave.
+The Last Hour (Spanish: La hora final) is a 2017 Peruvian crime drama thriller film written, co-produced and directed by Eduardo Mendoza de Echave.
 It stars Pietro Sibille & Nidia Bermejo.
 It is based on real events and set at the beginning of the 1990s, a time of terrorism in Peru, specifically during Operation Victoria, which led to the capture of the terrorist leader Abimael Guzmán.

 Synopsis

 Narrates the investigation process carried out by the Grupo Especial de Inteligencia del Perú (GEIN) to catch the leader of Shining Path.
 A close relationship between agents Carlos Zambrano and Gabriela Coronado, characters who carry frustrations and who try to hide their fears with their police work.

 Cast

 The actors participating in this film are: